What is Hereditary Breast and Ovarian Cancer?

 - 6174delT in BRCA2

 It is estimated that about one in 40 individuals with Ashkenazi Jewish ancestry has one of these three mutations.
 Approximately one in 10 women with breast cancer and one in three women with ovarian cancer in Ashkenazi Jewish families have one of the BRCA1 or BRCA2 gene mutations.
-If a person with Ashkenazi Jewish ancestry is found to have a BRCA2 mutation, it is important for their partner to also be tested prior to pregnancy.
-If both parents carry a BRCA2 gene mutation, there is a 25% risk with each pregnancy of having a child with Fanconi anemia (an inherited disorder associated with physical abnormalities, an increased risk of blood cancers, and other serious problems).
+If a person is found to have a BRCA2 mutation, it is important for their partner to also be tested prior to pregnancy.
+This is particularly true for those of Ashkenazi Jewish ancestry where the risk of having the mutation is higher (see next section).
+If both parents carry a BRCA2 gene mutation, there is a 25% risk with each pregnancy of having a child with Fanconi anemia, which is an inherited disorder, associated with physical abnormalities, an increased risk of blood cancers, and other serious problems.
+Fanconi anemia is inherited in an autosomal recessive pattern, meaning that if a child inherits two copies of the BRCA2 gene with a mutation (one from each parent) they will be born with the disease.

-For women without a previous diagnosis of breast or ovarian cancer, the U.S. Preventive Services Task Force (USPSTF) developed guidelines in 2005 for referral for genetic counseling to determine if gene testing is indicated; these are summarized below and are expected to be updated in late 2013.
+For women without a previous diagnosis of breast or ovarian cancer, the U.S. Preventive Services Task Force (USPSTF) provides recommendations regarding whether or not genetic counseling and testing is recommended.
+These recommendations, summarized below, are available on the USPSTF website, http://www.uspreventiveservicestaskforce.org/uspstf/uspsbrgen.htm .
 The phrase “first-degree relatives” include parents, siblings, and children.
 “Second-degree relatives” include aunts/uncles, grandparents, grandchildren, and nieces/nephews.
-The full USPSTF guidelines can be found online at: http://www.uspreventiveservicestaskforce.org/uspstf/uspsbrgen.htm .

 - Both maternal (mother’s) and paternal (father’s) family medical histories are important